annefou/metos_python/_episodes/02-formats.md

 > > `<class 'netCDF4._netCDF4.Variable'>`
 > >
 > > 2. lats is a netCDF variable; a lot more than a simple numpy array while lats[:]
-> >    allows you to access the latitudes values stored in the lats netCDF variable.
+> >    allows you to access the latitudes values stored in the lats netCDF variable. lats[:] is a numpy array.
 > >
 > {: .solution}
 {: .challenge}